The Satisfiability Threshold for Non-Uniform Random 2-SAT: Preliminaries

-The clause-drawing non-uniform random $k$-SAT model is equivalent to drawing each clause independently at random from the set of all $k$-clauses which contain no variable more than once.
-The probability to draw a clause $c$ over $n$ variables is then
+Non-uniform random $k$-SAT is equivalent to drawing each clause independently at random from the set of all $k$-clauses which contain no variable more than once.
+The probability to draw a $k$-clause $c=(\ell_1\vee\ell_2\vee\ldots\vee\ell_k)$ over $n$ variables in this model is